biehlerj/arduino_projects/README.md

 # arduino_projects_book

-This repo contains the code for all the projects in the Arduino Projects book that came with my Arduino Starter Kit.
+This repo contains all the sketches done on my Arduino as I learn how to create projects on microcontrollers

-The name of the repo might possibly change as I add more Arduino projects done in classes and on my own.